CYBIRD-D/FREE-LLM-API-Provider/readme.md

 >
 > Standard real-time API pricing is used.
 >
-> Temporary promotional prices and normal/list prices are shown separately.
+> Temporary promotional prices and normal/list prices are shown separately when the promotion is still active.
+>
+> Expired promotional prices are not included in the current ranking.
 >
 > Batch, Flex, Priority/Fast and other alternative processing modes are excluded.
 >